Speaking Up About Hate

 I’m a white American lesbian woman.
 I know both privilege and discrimination and hatred on a personal level.
 I am privileged by my skin color and my socio-economic status as a middle-class American in an affluent society.
 And, as a woman and a lesbian, I know intimately what it’s like to be marginalized, silenced, discriminated against, and hated.

 Because of the color of my skin, my gender conformity, and my economic status, I can be comfortable in most places in most of America.
 As a woman, not so much…as a lesbian, even less…but I’m not routinely stopped by police officers for no reason, I don’t get stalked by security when I shop, and I can open any magazine or catalog and see people who resemble me.
 I worked hard for my education, but it was accessible to me because of my race, my economic status, and my national origin.
 One definition of privilege is “that which we did not earn”…and certainly I was born with these benefits simply because of my skin color and the family, society, and culture in which I was raised.

 I also know what it’s like to be afraid.
 I have experienced sexual violence.
-I grew up in a fundamentalist religious cult.
-I’ve lost family and friends over my sexual orientation and my political viewpoints and spiritual practices.
-I’ve been threatened and made invisible.
+I grew up in a fundamentalist religious cult, and I’ve lost family and friends over my sexual orientation and my political viewpoints and spiritual practices.
+I’ve been threatened, attacked, and made invisible.

 I feel both sides.

 My life is devoted to facilitating deeper understanding between humans and other species.
 I teach and practice interspecies telepathic communication, helping people to understand the viewpoints, perspectives, and experiences of beings whose lives are different than our own…sometimes vastly different.